-As we wrap up September, I thought I'd share a few things I'm really digging right now.
-I have no affiliations with any brands listed below (although they should pay me to say such nice things), I just truly like them.
+As we wrap up September, I thought I'd share a few things I'm really into right now.

 What are you loving right now?

 I'm usually not a big juice drinker.
 I find that drinking doesn't have the same satisfying and satiating effect that eating does.
 I much prefer smoothies, because I can eat them as a meal or snack and they retain the fiber from the fruits and vegetables.
 But, like all foods, juice can have a place in a healthy diet.

 Last week I over did it.
 I was busy, I was stressed, I was working late every night.
 I didn't take time for me or to take care of my body.
 Sure enough, I woke up with a cold Saturday morning and was exhausted and congested for the next few days.
 For the first day or two I couldn't breathe through my nose and all I wanted was juice.
 I thought I'd load up on Vitamin C and Zinc to help kick the cold.
 (While Vitamin C may not prevent the onset of a cold, it has been shown to shorten the duration of a cold).

 I found this 1915 juice (made by Bolthouse farms) at the store and have loved every flavor I've tried (I went for the ones higher in Vitamin C).
 If you too are coming down with your change of seasons cold, I'd recommend giving it a try.
 When choosing juice, read the label to make sure it is 100% juice.